2020–21 PLK season

 The 2020–21 Polish Basketball League (PLK) season, the Energa Basket Liga for sponsorship reasons, was the 87th season of the Polish Basketball League, the highest professional basketball league in Poland.
 Stelmet Enea Zielona Góra were the defending champions.

 Arged BM Slam Stal Ostrów Wielkopolski won its first ever national championship.

 Teams

-16 teams will participate this season.
+16 teams were scheduled to participate this season.
 Due to the coronavirus pandemic, there were no relegation or promotion.